 Little Big Town haven't shared the details of Nightfall's album cover art yet.
 Stay tuned!

 The new single from LBT's new project, "Over Drinking," is a beer-soaked, sway-a-long bar anthem dedicated to getting over a breakup.
 Co-written by accomplished Nashville songwriters Ashley Gorley, Cary Barlowe, Hillary Lindsey, Jesse Frasure and Steph Jones, the track is a swagger-filled, optimistic twist on a heartbreak tune.

 According to USA Today, however, the song almost didn't make the album.
 After Frasure sent a video clip of the track to the band, Fairchild recalls, they scrambled to find time to record it.
 Ultimately, they got creative, making a makeshift studio, with taped-up insulation, out of their dressing rooms in order to record the guitar and drum parts.
 Later, they returned to a more conventional studio to finish off the vocals.

 "I think it's the fastest we've ever heard a song, turned around and cut it," Fairchild remarks.

-No official track list for the project has yet been announced, although in addition to the single, the group has shared a reflective and poignant ballad called "The Daughters."
-Released as a single in April of 2019, the track calls out the problem of young women growing up being made to believe that their worth is tied to physical appearance, and that they themselves are less important than their male counterparts.
+In addition to the single, the group has shared a reflective and poignant ballad called "The Daughters," which will also appear on Nightfall.
+Released as a single in April, the track calls out the problem of young women growing up being made to believe that their worth is tied to physical appearance, and that they themselves are less important than their male counterparts.

 After their Jan.
-16, 2020 Carnegie Hall date, Little Big Town will begin an ambitious theatre tour spanning through May of 2020.
+16 Carnegie Hall date, Little Big Town will begin an ambitious theatre tour spanning through May.
 The trek will feature Caitlyn Smith as opener.
 Click here for details and a complete list of dates!